mistodon/config_struct/README.md

 ```

 Strings and arrays are represented by `Cow` types, which allows the entire Config struct to be either heap allocated at runtime, or a compile time constant, as shown above.

+### Runtime

+There are a few different ways to access the config at runtime.

+1. Call the generated load function, e.g. `let config = Config::load();`
+2. Access the `CONFIG` const directly, e.g. `let x = CONFIG.name;`
+3. Deserialize the config file manually, e.g. `let config: Config = toml::from_str(file_contents)?`

+The first method is recommended, as it will load the const value in release mode, and load from the filesystem in debug mode.
+This gives you flexibility during development and performance when released.

 **Note:** By default, config structs derive `Serialize` and
 `Deserialize`.
 This will only work in your application if you include the